google-ai-edge/mediapipe/mediapipe/docs/scheduling_sync.md

-The second system consists of inserting special nodes which can drop packets according to real-time constraints (typically using custom input policies) defined by [`RealTimeFlowLimiterCalculator`].
+The second system consists of inserting special nodes which can drop packets according to real-time constraints (typically using custom input policies) defined by [`FlowLimiterCalculator`].
 For example, a common pattern places a flow-control node at the input of a subgraph, with a loopback connection from the final output to the flow-control node.
-The flow-control node is thus able to keep track of how many timestamps are being processed in the downstream graph, and drop packets if this count hits a (configurable) limit;
-and since packets are dropped upstream, we avoid the wasted work that would result from partially processing a timestamp and then dropping packets between intermediate stages.
+The flow-control node is thus able to keep track of how many timestamps are being processed in the downstream graph, and drop packets if this count hits a (configurable) limit; and since packets are dropped upstream, we avoid the wasted work that would result from partially processing a timestamp and then dropping packets between intermediate stages.

 This calculator-based approach gives the graph author control of where packets can be dropped, and allows flexibility in adapting and customizing the graph’s